Old Glasgow Pubs.co.uk

 The Double Six.
 1960s.

-Thanks to Alicex for her email..."Passing the Broomielaw tonight we started to reminisce about the pub we used to visit.
+Thanks to Alice for her email..."Passing the Broomielaw tonight we started to reminisce about the pub we used to visit.
 Our son couldn't remember the name he knew it by and he told us to check it out on your site.

 We told him it was called 'The Double Six' and hubby thinks it got its name because of the address - 66 Broomielaw.
 We frequented it a little around 1965 because my husband (then my boyfriend) knew one of the guys who played in a two-man group (Frankie & Johnny).
 Johnny's name was John Dennison.